6 Best 8-cup Coffee Makers Reviewed

 Control

-When the brewer is finished, most of the models include lights that let you know.
-Alternatively, you may get a coffee maker equipped with a water filtering system to ensure the water is clean.
+Many models include indicator lights to let you know when the brewing is done, or you could opt for a coffee maker with a built-in water filtration system to ensure the water is clean.

 Maintenance